- Buildings in use

 calculations of daylight and sunlight using our own computer software

-report provision or a chapter in an Environmental Statement, suitable for submission as part of a planning application.
+report provision or a chapter in an Environmental Statement, suitable for submission as part of a planning permission application.

-We can give evidence at planning hearings and public inquiries.
+With our expert witness service we can give evidence at planning hearings and public inquiries.
 BRE’s service covers a wide range of buildings from domestic extensions to very large developments.
 Our expertise in electric lighting means we can also assess light pollution from proposed developments and infrastructure.

 Loss of light to existing buildings